Full-spectrum infrared fingerprinting: A transformative AI paradigm for interstellar polycyclic aromatic hydrocarbons

 \titlerunning{ML Diagnostics for Interstellar PAHs} \authorrunning{Wang}

-\abstract {In the era of high-sensitivity infrared (IR) astronomy, traditional manual diagnostics are no longer sufficient to harvest the complex physical insights hidden within interstellar spectra.} {We introduce a machine learning paradigm that bypasses the limitations of empirical band ratios by treating the complete IR spectrum of polycyclic aromatic hydrocarbons (PAHs) as a high-dimensional fingerprint.} {Using a random forest classifier trained on $\sim$\num{23000} spectra, we achieve a robust $F_{1}$-score of $\sim$0.963 across 12 size and charge categories, maintaining high performance on unseen molecular mixtures.} {Interrogating the model's decision-making process reveals that PAH size diagnostics are charge-dependent.
-Neutral PAHs are traced by \ce{C-H} modes, while ionized species rely on 6--\SI{8}{\micro\meter} \ce{C-C} morphology; however, the \SI{12.5}{\micro\meter} feature remains a versatile tracer across multiple charge states.} {This AI-driven paradigm redefines our understanding of IR signatures, providing a transformative lens to probe the chemical complexity of the interstellar medium.} \keywords{ISM: molecules -- Infrared: ISM}
+\abstract {In the era of high-sensitivity infrared (IR) astronomy, traditional manual diagnostics are no longer sufficient to harvest the complex physical insights hidden within interstellar spectra.} {We introduce a machine learning paradigm that bypasses the limitations of empirical band ratios by treating the complete IR spectrum of polycyclic aromatic hydrocarbons (PAHs) as a high-dimensional fingerprint.} {Using a random forest classifier trained on $\sim$\num{23000} spectra, we achieved a robust $F_{1}$ score of $\sim$0.963 across 12 size and charge categories, maintaining high performance on unseen molecular mixtures.} {Interrogating the model's decision-making process reveals that PAH size diagnostics are charge-dependent.
+Neutral PAHs are traced by \ce{C-H} modes, while ionized species rely on 6--\SI{8}{\micro\meter} \ce{C-C} morphology; however, the \SI{12.5}{\micro\meter} feature remains a versatile tracer across multiple charge states.} {This AI-driven paradigm offers a new route to interpret IR signatures and probe the chemical complexity of the interstellar medium.} \keywords{ISM: molecules -- Infrared: ISM}